Voorhees NJ Theft by Deception Lawyers

 There are a variety of actions that constitute theft by deception under New Jersey statute N.J.S.A.
 2C:20-4.
 Essentially, a theft by deception offense means a person misleads, affirms a misleading impression, or fails to correct a known false impression in order to obtain money or property from another person.
 The act of theft typically involves taking something that doesn’t belong to you, so in a case involving theft by deception, the purpose is to obtain something of value from someone else by allowing them to believe something that you know to be false.
 For example, theft by deception charges can be brought against contractors who receive payment for work they never complete, people who file false insurance claims, or those who impersonate someone else to make purchases.
 The circumstances involved in a specific theft by deception case can vary significantly, and the penalties associated with a conviction are similarly variable.
 Like many other theft offenses, the estimated value of the alleged theft will determine the degree of theft by deception charges and the potential consequences.
 If you have been charged with theft by deception in New Jersey, it is critical to understand your charges, penalties, and the ways you may be able to have theft by deception dismissed.

 William Fay is an accomplished criminal defense lawyer with years’ experience defending clients in NJ courts.
 His knowledge of legal nuances and skillful approach to defense has earned him recognition as a zealous advocate while negotiating with prosecutors and litigating criminal matters in court.
-Mr. Fay is never intimidated by a challenging case or prosecutor who refuses to compromise.
+Mr. Fay is never intimidated by a challenging case or prosecutor who refuses to compromise, whether the allegations involve check fraud, burglary, shoplifting, armed robbery, or another property related crime.
 He himself served as a Deputy Attorney General for the New Jersey Attorney General’s Office, which is why he will never back down when fighting for you.
 If you seek representation from our firm, we will thoroughly investigate your case to develop the most effective defense strategy.
-Our team represents clients throughout New Jersey with as passion for delivering superior results.
+Our team represents clients throughout Camden County and New Jersey, including in Winslow, Gloucester, Pennsauken, Cherry Hill, and Camden City, with a passion for delivering superior results.
 If you or a loved one is arrested for theft by deception charges, contact our criminal defense law firm today at 609-832-3202 for a free consultation.

 Theft by Deception in New Jersey: N.J.S.A.
 2C:20-4